rust-lang-ua/rustcamp/faq.md

 We encourage you to open an __issue__ if you see any problems.

+#### - What should I do if my contact information has changed?

+If you change your GitHub username, email, or telegram, be sure to let [Stepan](https://t.me/stepko_o) know.

 #### - How can I incorporate changes from the main repository?

 Add the main repository as a remote.